radareorg/radare2-book/introduction/windows_compilation.md

 sys\mingw32.bat
 ```

+Please, note, that this script should be run from radare2 directory.

 ### Cygwin

 Cygwin is another possibility; however, issues related to Cygwin libraries can make debugging difficult.
 But using binary compiled for Cygwin will allow you to use Unicode in the Windows console, and to have 256 colors.